serenuy/Social-Links/README.md

 Don't want to have linktree watermarks?
-This app, made colorful and bright may be a solution.
+This app, made colorful and bright may be a solution just for you.

 # Personal Social Links
 Inspired by linktree, for personal use and non-business